MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/ColorChooser.md

 new
 ---

-### multi method new ( N-GObject :$widget! )

 Create an object using a native object from elsewhere.
-See also *Gnome::GObject::Object*.
+See also **Gnome::GObject::Object**.

+    multi method new ( N-GObject :$widget! )

 [gtk_color_chooser_] get_rgba
 -----------------------------